 Cats are sensitive, intelligent and very territorial.
 So, imagine how they feel when the environment they are familiar with changes overnight!
 Understanding your cat’s behaviour can help you make their move less stressful.

-Moving house is often cited as one of the most stressful times of a person’s life.
-So spare a thought for our cats too.
-Before you sign any lease on a rental property, be sure the new residence allows cats and ask what, if any, conditions there are.
-Make sure that there are no restrictions demanding that your cat be declawed or kept indoors.
-Mountgrange Heritage’s pet friendly lettings scheme highlights London properties where landlords welcome pets.
+Before you sign any lease on a rental property, be sure the new residence allows cats and ask if any conditions relating to keeping pets.
+Make sure that there are no restrictions demanding that your cat is declawed or kept indoors.

-- On arrival in the new property, keep your cat in a basket in a quiet room such as the bathroom with its familiar belongings such as bed and toys until the place is sorted out.
-You can provide some food, water and a blanket, towel or jumper which smells of you or your old house to make your cat feel secure.
+- On arrival in the new property, keep your cat in a basket in a quiet room such as the bathroom with its familiar belongings such as bed and toys.
+You can provide some food, water and a blanket, towel or jumper which smells of you or your old house to make your cat feel secure

-- Go outside for a short period with the cat when it is quiet and let your cat explore a little, then call the animal indoors for some food.
-Repeat this exercise several times, letting the cat go a little further and stay out a little longer each time before calling them back in.
+- Go outside for a short period with the cat when it is quiet and let your cat explore a little.
+Then call the animal indoors for some food.
+Repeat this exercise several times, letting the cat go a little further and stay out a little longer each time

-- If you’re not moving too far from your old home, it’fs wise to warn the new residents that your cat may appear and to ensure that they do not encourage your cat to stay.
+- If you’re not moving too far from your old home, it’s wise to warn the new residents that your cat may appear.
+Ensure that they do not encourage your cat to stay.
 Ask them to chase the cat away or to call you so you can go and collect the cat.

-- If this does happen try to keep your cat indoors for a few more weeks to build up the bond to its new home.
+- If your cat does stray, try to keep your cat indoors for a few more weeks to build up the bond to its new home.
 Then start the process again of gently letting it outside.
 Keep your cat indoors at the new house for about a month